This is a case on ISO 9001:2015 in a medium-sized building supplier. We interview the quality manager to find out how it runs in practice.

 Peter’s advice about ISO 9001:2015 software and when to start the certification process

 Peter Nørgreen says that at first, you should focus on the fundamental idea of the company and from that figure where the company has its strengths, weaknesses, opportunities and threats.
-In other words, start by doing a SWOT-analysis to gain knowledge about your company’s starting point.
+In other words, start by doing a SWOT analysis to gain knowledge about your company’s starting point.

 Also, he finds it important to evaluate the organisational structure to decide whether it is the right one.
-Are the right authorities placed with the right roles so that decisions can be made in the right time, at the right place and at the right cost?
+Are the right authorities placed with the right roles so that decisions can be made at the right time, at the right place and at the right cost?
 Also, a way of following up on successes and deviations is key.

 Another piece of advice is to start with the necessary paragraphs in the ISO 9001:2015 standard.
 This way you will build up a clean process-oriented management system, with a focus on the essential business areas.